raymondrohring-creator/BMI-Calculator/README.txt

 * Support for metric units (cm, kg)
 * Graphical user interface (GUI)
 * Integration with a health-tracking app or database

----

-If you'd like a polished version with emojis, diagrams, or formatted tables for GitHub, just let me know!